jwodder/strtoint/README.md

 from strings, with support for the base prefixes `0x`, `0o`, and `0b` for hexadecimal, octal, and binary literals, respectively.

-This crate supports parsing into all primitive integer types built in to Rust, along with their "NonZero" equivalents.
+This crate supports parsing into all primitive integer types built into Rust, along with their "NonZero" equivalents.

 If the `std` feature (enabled by default) is disabled, this crate will be built